 Although working with insurance in an attempt to have them cover all or a portion of the cost of residential treatment can be a huge headache, not everyone is able to pay out-of-pocket.
 Thus, it is important to know the likelihood of insurance covering the cost, and how to best navigate the process.

 Health insurance companies, for numerous reasons, can deny treatment of mental illness.
 Insurance companies use a variety of methods to determine whether a type of treatment is considered “medically necessary” (see below) or a part of your benefits plan.
-If you are denied coverage for residential treatment, there are options to appeal the denial.
-Filing an appeal can be tedious, but in many cases, proves successful.
+If you are denied coverage for treatment, such as a teen residential treatment program, there are options to appeal the denial.
+Filing an appeal can be tedious, but it can prove successful in many cases.
 Contact your insurance plan and ask about the internal appeals process.
 If you continue to be denied coverage, you can contact your state insurance division for additional help.

 Important Insurance Terms